-Everyday items in the home can quickly turn poisonous when used by the wrong person in the wrong way.
-Batteries, laundry packets, cleaners and personal care products can cause harm when ingested.
+Most poison exposures occur in the home.
+Everyday household items can quickly turn poisonous when used by the wrong person in the wrong way.
+Batteries, laundry packets, cleaners and personal care products can cause harm when ingested, inhaled, or spilled or splashed on the skin or in the eyes.
 Read on to learn about some of the hazards to be aware of and be prepared by programming the poison center number in your phone in case of emergency 1-800-222-1222.

 Dangers of Button Batteries